MagicStack/Chromodynamics/README.md

 # Chromodynamics

 This is a Sublime Text color scheme.
-We'll be properly packaged for Atom and Sublime Text soon.
+We'll properly package it for Atom and Sublime Text soon.

 ![](https://magicstack.github.io/MagicPython/example.png)